Subtlesnow/sql_exercises/aggregations/README.md

 3. average_age.sql -> query that provides the average age of the employees if they were all alive today, feel free to round to years in both the individual and aggregate calculation

-4. average_hire_tenure.sql -> query that calculates the average time employees have been with the company

-5. average_hiring_age.sql -> calcualte the average time in which someone was initially hired by the company
+4. average_hiring_age.sql -> calcualte the average time in which someone was initially hired by the company